By Lease Type (9)

 -

-- Federal Tax – Rental income is federally taxed including midterm rentals, also called “transient rental accommodations” (lease under 6-months). floridarevenue.com
+- Federal Tax – Rental income, including midterm rentals, is federally taxed, also called “transient rental accommodations” (lease under 6 months). floridarevenue.com

 - Deductions – Property owners can deduct the mortgage interest and property taxes from expenses.

 - Trailer Camps, Recreational Vehicle Parks, and Mobile Home Parks – Taxable unless 50% is occupied for longer than three (3) continuous months.
-Property owner then must file the Declaration of Taxable Status – Trailer Camps, Mobile Home Parks, and Recreational Vehicle Parks (Form DR-72-2).
+Property owners then must file the Declaration of Taxable Status – Trailer Camps, Mobile Home Parks, and Recreational Vehicle Parks (Form DR-72-2).

 Step 1: The Parties: Landlord and Tenant